Construction Site Car Accidents

 However, two percent of all roadway fatalities in the nation are caused by crashes in work zones or almost 2 per day.
 The primary cause of most (28%) of these fatalities was attributed to speeding and the other two leading factors were lack of seatbelt use (25%) and alcohol (25%).
 The majority of these crashes were classified as daytime crashes and this type of accidents occurs more frequently on Tuesday, Wednesday or Thursday during the summer months.
 More fatal work zone crashes happen on urban interstates and roads, than in rural traffic areas.

-Another unfortunate cause of construction site fatalities is when workers are run over or backed over by vehicles or mobile equipment.
+Our attorneys understand that another unfortunate cause of construction site fatalities is when workers are run over or backed over by vehicles or mobile equipment.
 According to the U.S. Department of Transportation, “Between 2005 and 2010 runovers/backovers were the cause of an average of 48% of worker fatalities.”
 The second most common cause is those where the fatality is caused by a collision between construction vehicles and equipment (19%).
 Another disastrous situation that causes construction site deaths is when workers are caught between or struck by construction equipment and objects (14%).

 Overall, the majority of injuries in road construction work zones are caused by contact with objects or equipment (35%), followed by slips, trips, or falls (20%).
 Actual transportation incidents only account for 12% of all construction site accidents.

-If you or a loved one has been in a construction site accident, Walton Law Firm can help.
-Our lawyers can assist you in reaching a settlement with the other party’s insurance company to settle your claim or if required, we will file a lawsuit and litigate the matter through trial.
+If you or a loved one has been in a construction site car accident, Walton Law Firm can help.
+Our San Diego lawyers can assist you in reaching a settlement with the other party’s insurance company to settle your claim or if required, we will file a lawsuit and litigate the matter through trial.
 As a victim of negligence, you are entitled to financial compensation for your medical expenses, car damage, lost wages, pain, suffering and the overall impact the injury has had on the quality of your life.